21 Cheap Cafes In Singapore For Brunch Under $20 | Eatbook.sg

 Best cheap cafes in Singapore

 With this handy list of cheap cafes in Singapore, the 9% GST will be less of a problem for your wallet.
 If you’re on a tighter budget, worry not—check out our guide to cheap Korean food places in Singapore.
-Otherwise, find out the best cheap restaurants in Singapore.
+Otherwise, read all about the best cheap restaurants in Singapore or find out the best food places to use your CDC Vouchers!

 Drop us your email so you won't miss the latest news.